 Submit the following documents to the Financial Aid Office (FAO):

-- Student Job Description (pdf) (one for each position) — A Job Description must be completed for each specific job and be on file in the Pacific McGeorge Financial Aid Office.
+- Student Job Description (pdf) (one for each position) — A Job Description must be completed for each specific job and be on file in the McGeorge Financial Aid Office.
 A new Job Description must be completed if the position description changes.

 - Signature Authorization Form (pdf) — List all individuals that will be certifying student timesheets and send to the FAO as soon as possible.